 Ahead of that deadline, we are introducing several changes:

-We encourage you to take a look at our Terms of Service and Privacy Policy for full details.
+We encourage you to take a look at our Terms of Service, our GDPR document, and our Privacy Policy for full details.